 Any measurement data that is stored in the Monitor's display memory can be uploaded to a PC.
 Measurement data can be uploaded either as a new measurement task, which is given a unique name, or it can be uploaded so that it becomes a sequence in an existing measurement task.
-If EVENT was pressed or something happened while monitoring, the uploaded data retains these marks, which can be displayed using the Presentation program.
+If EVENT (only valid for 1412) was pressed or something happened while monitoring, the uploaded data retains these marks, which can be displayed using the Presentation program.